rishijatia/fantasy-pl-mcp/README.md

 1. Start Claude for Desktop
 2. You should see FPL tools available via the hammer icon
 3. Example queries:
-   - "Compare Mohamed Salah and Erling Haaland"
+   - "Compare Mohamed Salah and Erling Haaland over the last 5 gameweeks"
    - "Find all Arsenal midfielders"
    - "What's the current gameweek status?"
    - "Show me the top 5 forwards by points"